-Scotland: Craig Brown relives his France 98 World Cup journey
+Brazil, Bond & big duvets - Brown's France 98 tales

 "To his credit, he spoke to me and sent me a lovely letter saying he had to go for personal reasons," he says.
 "I still have it to this day.

-"It was a big story but we were in America and were going to a World Cup.
+"It was a big story, but we were in America.
 We had been before and it could be a bit of a star-studded affair.
-Two years earlier Rod Stewart invited us to his concert at Madison Square Garden.
-About 5,000 outside couldn't get in, meanwhile our boys were up on the stage.
+Two years earlier, Rod Stewart invited us to his concert at Madison Square Garden.
+About 5,000 outside couldn't get in.
+Meanwhile, our boys were up on the stage.

-"He visited us again and we had him take part in training, he coped admirably."
+"He visited us again and we had him take part in training - he coped admirably."

 Rod was not the only man to offer Brown and his team their best.
 "I remember getting a call from Sean Connery.
 The girls at the office would think it was a wind-up.
 My secretary would say, 'That's Ally McCoist on saying he's Sean Connery'."